Juscelino Kubitschek

 In October 1954, Kubitschek launched his candidacy for the 1955 presidential election, which was made official in February 1955.
 He presented a developmentalist speech and used "50 years in 5" as his campaign slogan.
 In an alliance formed by six parties, his running mate was João Goulart.
 On 3 October, he was elected president of Brazil with 35.6% of the votes.
 The opposition tried to annul the election on the grounds that Kubitschek had not obtained an absolute majority of votes.
 However, general Henrique Teixeira Lott triggered a military movement to ensure Kubitschek's inauguration.
 As president, Kubitschek was responsible for the construction of a new federal capital, Brasília, thus carrying out an old project to promote the development of Brazil's interior and the country's integration.

 In 1961, Kubitschek was elected senator for Goiás and tried to make his candidacy for the 1965 presidential election viable.
 However, with the 1964 military coup, Kubitschek was accused by the military of corruption and being supported by the communists.
 As a result, his term was revoked and his political rights were suspended.
 From then on, Kubitschek began touring cities in the United States and Europe, in voluntary exile.
-In March 1967, he returned to Brazil and joined Carlos Lacerda and Goulart in organizing the Frente Ampla, in opposition to the military dictatorship.
-The Frente Ampla was extinguished by the military a year later, and Kubitschek went to prison for a short period.
-He intended to return to political life ten years after the suspension of his political rights.
-In October 1975, Kubitschek unsuccessfully ran for a seat at the Brazilian Academy of Letters.
-He occupied chair number 34 at the Minas Gerais Academy of Letters.
-Kubitschek died in a car accident on 22 August 1976.
-According to the forensic examination and official report at the time, the accident occurred as a result of a normal traffic fatality.
-The conclusion was contested by his family, who asked for the remains to be exhumed twenty years later, suspecting that Kubitschek had been the victim of a murder.
-The results of the examination confirmed the previous reports.
+He intended to return to political life, but died in a car accident in 1976.